astefanowitsch/clm_v01/README.md

 ## Table of Contents

+Note: The files containing co-occurrence frequencies typically also contain a column with the corresponding values for the _G_ statistic.

 4DYT: Complete concordance of _begin_ and _start_ as matrix verbs in the LOB corpus, annotated for type of complement, embedded verb and aktionsart of the embedded verb as discussed in Section 8.2.3.1.

-83MR: The complete co-occurrence frequencies and G^2 values of the adjectives _little_ and _small_ with nouns and adjectives, and the nouns _boy_ and _girl_ with adjectives as discussed in Section 7.2.4.1.
+83MR: The complete co-occurrence frequencies of the adjectives _little_ and _small_ with nouns and adjectives, and the nouns _boy_ and _girl_ with adjectives as discussed in Section 7.2.4.1.

 847K: Frequency of potential military keywords in the BROWN and LOB corpora as discussed in Section 10.2.2.1.